mfiedler/i4neo-talk/README.md

     git clone --recursive https://gitlab.cs.fau.de/i4/tex/i4neo-talk.git

+Maybe you want to update to the latest version of the theme with

+    cd i4neo-talk
+    git submodule update --remote

-Build this using
+Build this by running

     make

-or using live preview
+or using the live preview

     make preview-talk

+while writing your slides!